EstenGrove/AdvantageTracker-v1-Heroku/README.md

 - [ ] Fix <DashboardNav/>
   - Add "back arrow" to upper left, next to <Sidebar/> and make it larger!

 ---

+## v2 Features

+- [ ] Enable quick ADL Category change from the <DetailsView/>
+  - Consider having an ADL Category Dropdown menu to switch categories.

+---